RetypeOS/axes/AXES_TOML_GUIDE.md

 * `default='value'`: If the flag is **not provided at all**, this `default` will be used.
 It also applies if the flag is provided **without a value** (e.g., `command --my-flag`).
 * `alias='-a'`: Allows the flag to be recognized by a short alias. `axes` will throw an error if the user provides both the full name and the alias.
 * `map='--new-name'`: Replaces the flag name in the output.
 Very useful for abstracting underlying tools.
-* `map=''`: A special case.
+* `map=' '`: A special case.
 Indicates that you only want to inject the **value** of the flag, not the flag name itself.
 Ideal for injecting values in positions where a flag is not expected.

 **Example: A `test` script that can pass a `--marker` flag to `pytest`.**